 This information is for anyone with axial spondyloarthritis (axial SpA) including people with ankylosing spondylitis (AS)

-Non-steroidal anti-inflammatory drugs (NSAIDs) are the mainstay of axial SpA (AS) management
+Non-steroidal anti-inflammatory drugs (NSAIDs) are the mainstay of axial SpA management

-When you are diagnosed with axial SpA (AS) you should be offered an NSAID as a starting point.
+When you are diagnosed with axial SpA you will usually be offered an NSAID as a starting point.
 NSAIDs help reduce the pain and stiffness caused by inflammation.
 They can be used in addition to simple painkillers such as paracetamol.

 There are many different NSAIDs available in the UK.
 Some commonly used NSAIDs include ibuprofen, naproxen and diclofenac.
 Many are available to buy over the counter but stronger NSAIDs are only available on prescription.